Looking East – Challenges & Opportunities in Asia’s Biopharma Industry

 Throughout the biopharmaceutical industry, the growth of single-use systems has accelerated.
 Simply put, the main aim of single-use systems is to save time and ultimately money.
 This, coupled with the need for flexible manufacturing has led many of Asia’s key players to move towards more mobile and flexible processes.
 For most, this has meant a shift towards wheeled process equipment which in turn, presents its’ own challenges.

-Here are three project snapshots from across Asia where customers have looked to solve the challenges of flexible production with our cleanroom-ready tugs:
+Here’s three project snapshots from across Asia where customers have looked to solve the challenges of flexible production with our cleanroom-ready tugs:

 1. Safer transfers